scorsi/first-test-horilang/README.md

 global type B : A                    // B heriting from A (alias of testA.A) {
-    // var and val have to be assigned ! val name { export get } : String        // Inited in the constructor var counter : Integer                   // Inited in the init func
+    // var and val have to be assigned ! val name { export get } : String        // Initialized in the constructor var counter : Integer                   // Initialized in the init func

     constructor (name : String) : A()       // The constructor which call the parent constructor